 Building BC since 1931

-Since 1931, IUOE Local 115 has helped to build some of the most important dam and infrastructure framework in the province–projects British Columbians utilize regularly in their day to day life.
+Since 1931, IUOE Local 115 has helped to build some of the most important dam and infrastructure framework in the province–projects that serve all British Columbians in their day-to-day life.

-Local 115 has over 11,000 members who work in a number of industries including crane and heavy equipment operation, road building, aerial firefighting, in addition to hydro-electric dam building and maintenance.
+Local 115 has over 11,000 members who work in many industries–including crane and heavy equipment operation, road building, aerial firefighting, hydro-electric dam building and maintenance.
 Our slogan, “rise above” refers to our members who work in high-altitude, high-risk environments as well as our approach to protection, compensation and empowerment of workers.

 More information on the extensive history of IUOE Local 115 can be found in the book Firing Iron.

 Beyond the great work our members do in the field, Local 115 has a long history of advocating for workers’ rights.
 We challenge unfair labour practices and promote fair wages and fair treatment for IUOE members and working people across BC.